pcfutures/coding-standards/README.md

 # PC Futures Coding Standards

-## Examples are written in PHP, but should be followed for all relevant languages
+Examples are written in PHP, but should be followed for all relevant languages.

 ### Import statements should be grouped by location & type